saaniaki/eloki/README.md

 - `<path>::<haltDelay>`
 - `<path>::<haltDelay>::<jsFinishStatement>`

-Note that `::` is being used as the seperator.
+Note that `::` is being used as the separator.
 If `haltDelay` has not been provided, the value of `haltDelay` indicated in the `eloki.properties` would be used.
 If there is no value available in the configuration as well, the default value of 0 will be used.

 - MouseRecordingProvider

 Only available in `SeleniumClient`.
 It provides a random previously recorded mouse movement to be replied on the targetted web page.
 To record a new mouse movement, open a new tab in your favourite browser and copy the [`mouseCapture.js`](nodecode/mouseCapture.js) script into the JS console.
-Now make sure that the size of the window is exactly set to `1920x1200`.
+Now make sure the size of the window is exactly set to `1920x1200`.
 Once you are ready, bring the focus on the browser window, hit the `ctrl` key and start browsing.
 Please note that the scrolling offset is also being recorded.
 Once you are done with browsing the page, you can hit the `ctrl` key again and copy the content of the page to a new file and locate it under `resources/mouseRecordings` folder.

 > NOTE: Make sure to add the paths as the keys in the first line.
 Please take a look at [HDRP](#hard-disk-random-providers-hdrp) if you already have not.